cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 1. Navigate to the [**Statements** tab]({% link cockroachcloud/statements-page.md %}) of your cluster's **SQL Activity** page in the {{ site.data.products.cloud }} Console.
 1. Click on the title of the **Execution Count** column to sort your queries by the number of executions of the statements within the time interval.
-1. Next, sort the queries by the **Rows Processed** or **Bytes Read** column.
+1. Sort the queries by the **Rows Processed** or **Bytes Read** column.
 For most queries, total rows processed should be no more than a few hundred.
 Most queries should read no more than a few kilobytes per row.

 ### Excessive number of connections

-CockroachDB {{ site.data.products.standard }} clusters consume minimal resources per connection, so the number of connections is not the most likely cause of increased RU consumption.
-However, managing your connections is increasingly important for both performance optimization and RU consumption as your application scales up.
+CockroachDB {{ site.data.products.standard }} clusters consume minimal resources per connection, so increased RU consumption is not likely to be caused by a high number of connections.
+However, it will be important to manage your connections for both performance optimization and RU consumption as your application scales up.

+Maintaining fewer than five active connections is recommended for most workloads.
 To diagnose excessive connections, navigate to your cluster's [**Overview** metrics page]({% link cockroachcloud/metrics-overview.md %}) in the {{ site.data.products.cloud }} Console.
 The [**SQL Connections** chart]({% link cockroachcloud/metrics-overview.md %}#sql-connections) displays new SQL connection attempts over time.
-Maintaining fewer than five active connections is recommended for most workloads.

-[Connection pooling](https://www.cockroachlabs.com/docs/stable/connection-pooling) is the recommended way to manage the number of connections for many workloads.
+[Connection pooling]({% link {{site.current_cloud_version}}/connection-pooling.md %}) is the recommended way to manage the number of connections for many workloads.
 To read more about connection pooling, see our [What is Connection Pooling, and Why Should You Care](https://www.cockroachlabs.com/blog/what-is-connection-pooling/) blog post.

 ### Excessive data egress